minnez/React-Blog-App/README.md

 # Ackom Patrick (computer 4)
 # index number : 3577518

-# Getting Started with Create React App
+# Blog App made with React and Firebase with user following and followers feature

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).